Challenge The Opportunity of Digital Technology and Social Media for Western Democracy

 Similarly, establishing common frameworks for discussion have enriched various other sectors of society.
-The Brandeis Brief refocused argument in the legal profession by establishing a framework for the presentation of facts and discussion.
+In the legal profession, The Brandeis Brief refocused legal argument by establishing a framework for the presentation of facts and discussion.
 In the corporate world the business plan and the annual report provide readily recognizable formats for evaluating commerce.
-In the medical context, the medical case presentation, adopted after the Flexner Report, provides a well proven framework to address complex, multi-factorial issues in the face of life and death consequence.
-As we enter the second decade of the digital revolution, a development likely to eclipse the importance of the Gutenberg Press in terms of its influence in human civilization.
+In the medical context, the medical case presentation, adopted after the Flexner Report, provides a well proven framework to address complex, multi-factorial issues in the face of life and death consequences.
+As we enter the second decade of the digital revolution, we are likely to see developments that will eclipse the Gutenberg Press in terms of its influence in human civilization.
 We need to harness these new developments in digital technology to create a framework for citizen dialog and communication and use it to benefit mankind and help maintain the promise of democracy.

 Current technology allows us to rewire the body politic through digital technology.
-These tools allow unprecedented opportunity to get access to information, mobilize, challenge misinformation provide for a more deliberative dialogue.
-Digital technology can enhance the effectiveness of government services and provide a way for citizens to be more actively engaged, connected to their political ecosystem.
-Together with a standardized template, the medical case presentation, offers a way forward for enhanced citizen engagement.
-Citizenism, our approach to reclaim the role of the citizen in the body politic, builds on this framework and includes a Citizen’s Toolbox to fully actualize their citizen role.
+These tools allow unprecedented opportunity to: get access to information, mobilize, challenge misinformation and provide for a more deliberative dialogue.
+Digital technology can enhance the effectiveness of government services, and provide a way for citizens to be more actively engaged, and connected to their political ecosystem.
+A standardized template based on the medical case presentation, offers a way forward for enhanced citizen engagement.
+The Citizenism Project, our approach to reclaim the role of the citizen in the body politic, builds on this framework and includes a citizen’s toolbox to more fully actualize their citizen role.
 The Medical Case Presentation represents a framework that summons our fellow citizens to address the challenges confronting us as individuals, as communities and as a nation.